 - Fluids through a vein (by IV)

-Because household glue is relatively nonpoisonous, you should recover.
+Because household glue is fairly nonpoisonous, recovery is likely.
 However, heart, kidney, brain, and liver damage are possible from long-term poisoning.